The Nicolaitans

 Donatism: This heresy arose during the Great Tribulation under Emperor Diocletian from 303-313 AD.
 It is named for the Berber (present-day Tunisia and Algeria) Christian bishop Donatus Magnus.
 He taught that the effectiveness of baptism and the Eucharist depends on the moral character of the minister.
 In other words, if a minister who was involved in a serious enough sin were to baptize a person, that baptism would be considered invalid.

 Nestorianism: This doctrine came from Nestorius, Patriarch of Constantinople who lived from 428–431 AD.
-He taught that Messiah is two distinct persons, one human the other divine.
+He taught that the Messiah is two distinct persons, one human and the other divine.
 This causes a problem with the atonement of the cross.
 Which person died on the cross?
 If only the human died, then atonement did not happen.
-If the person who died was deity?
-How can deity die?
+If the person who died was a deity?
+How can a deity die?

 Leave a Reply